Bavariade/Vo/README.md

 # Example GitHub Repository Setup: Python Project

-# 1. reate a new Python project with a main file and README
+# 1. create a new Python project with a main file and README

 # File: README.md
 """